-We use a positive system that always provides a praise comment along with a development point ( and a wish, green for growth, even better if).
-We encourage the children to talk about their own learning and the learning of fellow pupils on a regular basis.
-We encourage children in Years 5 and 6 to adopt the ' and wish' process when peer marking or feeding back.
+We use a positive system that always provides a praise comment along with a development point ( and a wish).
+We encourage the children to talk about their own work and the work of fellow pupils on a regular basis.
+We encourage children in Years 5 and 6 to adopt the ' and wish' process when peer marking.